 Bullying is extremely detrimental to the mental health of any person, especially when one is bullied as a child.
 The trauma caused by childhood bullying is hard to heal even when your enter adulthood.

 A lot of research has been carried out on this issue.
-According to findings, a child who has been bullied is prone to have psychological disorders as an adult compared to a child who has not faced any bullying.
+According to findings, a person who has been a victim of childhood bullying is prone to suffer from psychological disorders as an adult compared to a child who has not faced any bullying.

-Dr. Andre Sourander, who is a faculty of child psychiatry of the University of Turku in Finland stated that a child undergoes chronic depression which needs treatment if they have been bullied and this depressive disorder becomes prominent when the child grows up.
+Dr. Andre Sourander, who is a faculty of child psychiatry at the University of Turku in Finland stated that a person who experienced childhood bullying undergoes chronic depression which needs treatment.
+Also, this depressive disorder becomes prominent when the child grows up.

 In order to track the dynamics of the disorders caused by bullying, Sourander carried out an experiment where around 5000 children were taken into consideration.

 The children who were 8 years of age were asked to answer certain questions.
 These questions included points like whether they have been bullied or have they bullied other children and how frequently these acts have occurred.

 Along with the children, the guardians and caregivers were also taken into consideration.
-They too were asked questions regarding bullying of children.
+They too were asked questions regarding the bullying of children.

 3. The third one consisted of children who were bullied by others but didn’t bully others themselves.

 Studies have shown that children who have not bullied themselves or were not bullied by others did have mental disorders but these had no connection with bullying.
 The others, however, face psychological disorders which are predominantly related to bullying.

-(1) Bipolar Disorder:
+(1) Bipolar Disorder

-A child who has bullied himself and managed to get away with it is prone to face Bipolar Disorder as a grown up.
-When the child was angry on their victim, nobody taught them to control their anger.
+Children who have been bullied, or who bullied others, but managed to get away with it is prone to Bipolar Disorder as a grown-up.
+When the child was angry and emotionally upset due to bullying, nobody taught them to control their anger.
 So, when the child grows up into an adult, they do not have any training in anger management.